bcavagnolo/metacrap/README.md

    the points stored in the PointStore, this may result in loading much more data than the user intends to view, which may cause undesireable load delays.

+3. Corners do not appear rounded in chrome